intentionalDisaster99/NeuralNetworkLibrary/README.md

 Then, for the harder method, you can simply download the files and run them with whatever live runner you like.
 While they are a bit harder to get working, the files in the main repo are going to generally be newer, so they might be worth using or playing around with.

+### Handwriting Recognition Example
+This one is one of the fun ones.
+It will, when it is done, be able to recognize handwritten digits hopefully fairly well.
+I haven't finished it yet, but I do have some goals I wanted to add in so you can track my progress if you're interested.

+- [ ] Actually get it to start learning and knowing the set at all
+- [ ] Saving the best one from each time \(I might get to learn JSON!)
+- [ ] Letting users write in their own digits
+- [ ] Adding in little transformations \(and rotations) to the pictures so that it doesn't simply learn based on location

 ## Future Plans
 I hope to continue making this more and more powerful in the future, with ore efficient algorithms and different designs\(I might get to play with branches!).